vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-wl-template.md

-# Azure Guest Cluster Template
+# Azure Workload Cluster Template

-When you deploy Tanzu Kubernetes (workload) clusters to Microsoft Azure, you must specify options in the cluster configuration file to connect to your Azure account and identify the resources that the cluster will use.
+When you deploy workload clusters to Microsoft Azure, you must specify options in the cluster configuration file to connect to your Azure account and identify the resources that the cluster will use.

 ## <a id="nsg"></a> Create a Network Security Group for Each Cluster

 Each workload cluster on Azure requires a Network Security Group (NSG) for its worker nodes named `CLUSTER-NAME-node-nsg`, where `CLUSTER-NAME` is the name of the cluster.

-For more information, see [Network Security Groups on Azure](../mgmt-clusters/azure.md#nsgs).
+For more information, see thr [Network Security Groups on Azure](ref-azure/#a-idnsgsa-network-security-groups-on-azure) topiv.

 ## <a id="private"></a> Azure Private Clusters